Wild orbits and generalised singularity modules: stratifications and quantisation: Wild stratifications

-In brief, length-bounded nondecreasing sequences of subsets of $\Delta \sse \Phi$ yield a subposet of $\mc L_{\Phi}^{(s)}$, which in turn is a nondisjoint union of such: what matters are the linearly independent subsets of $\Phi$, and not just the maximal ones, cf.~\cite{oxleay_1992_matroid_theory}.
+In brief, length-bounded nondecreasing sequences of subsets of $\Delta \sse \Phi$ yield a subposet of $\mc L_\Phi^{(s)}$, which in turn is a nondisjoint union of such: what matters are the linearly independent subsets of $\Phi$, and not just the maximal such (cf.~\cite{oxley_1992_matroid_theory}).
+In type $A$, one can count these strata by means of `fission trees'~\cite{boalch_2025_counting_the_fission_trees_and_nonabelian_hodge_graphs_untwisted_case}.